Little Rock, Arkansas Bankruptcy Attorney

 The Brad Hendricks Law Firm bankruptcy team is available to help explain the answers to questions you might have about your financial difficulties, to outline your alternatives, and to help implement a plan that works for you and your family.
-Whether you need a fresh start in your financial affairs, have lost your job or have undergone an income reduction, or are stuck paying high-interest credit cards that make it impossible to get ahead, we can help.
+Whether you need a fresh start in your financial affairs, have lost your job or undergone an income reduction, or are stuck paying high-interest credit cards that make it impossible to get ahead, we can help.
 Perhaps you have creditors calling you at all hours, leaving you feeling hopeless.
-Regardless of your circumstances, whether you have no property and have only credit card debts, or whether you have complicated debts that include property and many assets, our bankruptcy lawyer, Caroline Lewis, and the experienced bankruptcy team of experienced bankruptcy paralegals are ready to help.
-When you need protection for your home, automobile, or other property, regardless of your location in the State of Arkansas, and you are trying to choose from many Arkansas bankruptcy attorneys, let our firm be your first, and last, call for help.
+Regardless of your circumstances, whether you have no property and have only credit card debt, or whether you have complicated debt that includes property and other assets, our bankruptcy lawyer, Caroline Lewis, and her team of experienced bankruptcy paralegals are ready to help.
+When you need protection for your home, automobile, or other property, regardless of your location in the State of Arkansas, and you are trying to choose from the many Arkansas bankruptcy attorneys, let our firm be your first—and last—call for help.

 At The Brad Hendricks Law Firm, we will help you find the solution that is right for you, whether it is a Chapter 7 or Chapter 13 bankruptcy case.